jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-12-rag-chatbot.md

 # Chat with my blog: A RAG based chatbot that talks about me and my blog !
-Intro about chat chatbots and why you decided to create one for your blog
+Large Language Models (LLMs) have revolutionized how we interact with information.
+They are quickly augmenting traditional search based methods for interacting with the Web, providing more natural sounding responses.
+My blog has been steadilty growing in size, which will make it necessary to have a way to search and extract information from it a necessity.

+This gave me the perfect oppurtunity to implement a personal chatbot that can answer questions using my blog, and even about myself !
+In this blog I will discuss about the core mechanisms powering my chatbot, as well some brief discussion about the actual implementation.

 ## Retreival Augmented Generation
-Large Language Models (LLMs) like ChatGPT or Misral are state of the art "next token" generators.
-Given a string of text, they predict more words to comlete the text.
-This allows us to prompt these models to fullfill a wide range of tasks by using different prompting strategies to achieve classification, sentiment analysis, summarization etc.
-However, unaided, these models also suffer from some drawbacks which limit their adaptibility in the real world:
+Large Language Models (LLMs) excel at generating text based on given input.
+However, they face limitations in adapting to real-world scenarios because of the following reasons:

 1. **Fixed Knowledge**: The knowledge of the model is limited to the data it was trained on.
 Hence asking questions outside of the training domain or "cut-off" date can lead to inaccurate answers.
-2. No citations: Since these models generate answers based on the entire dataset they were trained on, it's hard to attribute or cite the parts of the dataset that the model found relevant.
+2. **Lack of Citations**: These models generate answers without referencing specific parts of the dataset they draw from, making it challenging to attribute sources.
-3. Expensive: It's quite expensive to train a base language model.
-So updating a model's knowledge via training/retraining for every specific domain use case becomes expensive.
+3. **Costly Training**: Training LLMs is a resource-intensive process, making frequent updates for domain-specific use cases economically impractical.

-To overcome these limitations Lewis et al[1] introduced Retreival Augmented Generation commonly shortened to RAG.
-A RAG based system allows LLMs to access additional external data alongside the internal data they were trained on.
-This allows relevant knowledge to be injected during the inference phase, leading to more accurate and grounded answers.
+To address these challenges, Lewis et al introduced Retrieval-Augmented Generation (RAG), which enables LLMs to access external data during inference.
+This approach injects relevant knowledge into the model, leading to more grounded and accurate responses.

-A typical RAG setup is shown below:
+### Simple Question Answering RAG Setup

 <p align="center">
    <figure>